apache/flink-playgrounds/pyflink-walkthrough/README.md

 ```

-### ElasticSearch
+### Elasticsearch

-ElasticSearch is used to store the results and to provide an efficient query service.
+Elasticsearch is used to store the results and to provide an efficient query service.

 ### Kibana

-Kibana is an open source data visualization dashboard for ElasticSearch.
+Kibana is an open source data visualization dashboard for Elasticsearch.
 You will use it to visualize
 the total transaction paymentAmount and proportion for each provinces in this PyFlink pipeline through a dashboard.

 ## Setup